 This aspect of Withania somnifera is especially helpful for Vata body types or women with menopausal sleep disturbance due to changing hormonal influences.
 We find that it is also helpful to mix the powder with an infusion of other nervines like skullcap and chamomile to increase overall effectiveness.

 In addition, women experiencing peri or post-menopausal symptoms also might like to combine ashwagandha with other herbs like shatavari and Am. ginseng, both cooling herbs frequently used in herbal formulations specific for such female life cycles.

 Adaptogens also work to regulate endocrine functions and ashwagandha is particularly known for its ability to help stimulate certain thyroid hormones, like T3 and T4.
-Consuming regular dose amounts of the powder, capsules or teas can be useful for those with hyperthyroidism or an under-active thyroid.

 Earlier studies reveal that ashwagandha root extract can stimulate thyroid hormones and significantly increase thyroxine levels (T4) and in another 2014 published study conducted on patients with biopolar disorder, it was shown that "the thyroid enhancing properties of ASW [ashwagandha] may also represent a clinical opportunity for the treatment of subclinical (mild) hypothyroidism."

 As we mentioned, herbs from the Ayurvedic pharmacopoeia, like ashwagandha, can be taken alone but are often consumed in blended formulations that consist of about 5-8 different herbal rasayanas and spices in varying proportions.

 In ayurvedic medicine it is specific for Vata imbalance and sometimes Kapha, but is considered aggravating to Pitta when used in excess as it is mildly warming to the body.